tinyogre/ember/README.md

 For a full working example see examples/hello.c.
 Build it ("scons example"), run it ("examples/hello"), then: telnet localhost 10000

     Welcome to the ember example
     emb> hello
     Hello, world!
+    emb> echo "This is a quoted argument" and these are not.
+    1: This is a quoted argument
+    2: and
+    3: these
+    4: are
+    5: not.
+    emb>